mszeu/PayShieldPressureTest/README.md

   - by default the port is 1500 for tcp and udp, 2500 for tls, and the protool used is **tcp**
   - if you're using a different base port please use the **--port** parameter
 - The payShield is not in the **ONLINE** state
-- You are using a firewall that's blocking the connection.
+- You are using a firewall blocking the connection.
 Even personal firewalls can block the connection, such as Windows Defender Firewall.
 - There are too many connections open to the payShield.
 Check under Configuration → Host Settings → TCP/UDP → Connections